ropi336/ProStreetWhineMod/README.md

 This tool allows users to permanently force Gearbox whine either for ALL cars or for cars of their choosing.

-Fixed the infamous transmission whine disappearing sound bug
+Yes, it fixes the infamous transmission whine disappearing sound bug

 Requirements:
 A DLL ASI loader.